-- (1) Private reproval (check applicable conditions, if any, below) - (a) Approved by the Court prior to initiation of the State Bar Court proceedings (no public disclosure). - (b) Approved by the Court after initiation of the State Bar Court proceedings (public disclosure). - or

-(2) Z Public reproval (Check applicable conditions, if any, below)

-E. Conditions Attached to Reproval:

-- (1) Respondent must comply with the conditions attached to the reproval for a period of one year. - (2) I During the condition period attached to the reproval, Respondent must comply with the provisions of the State Bar Act and Rules of Professional Conduct. - (3) Within ten (10) days of any change, Respondent must report to the Membership Records Office of the State Bar and to the Office of Probation of the State Bar of California ("Office of Probation"), all changes of information, including current office address and telephone number, or other address for State Bar purposes, as prescribed by section 6002.1 of the Business and Professions Code. - (4) Within thirty (30) days from the effective date of discipline, Respondent must contact the Office of Probation and schedule a meeting with Respondent's assigned probation deputy to discuss these terms and conditions of probation.
+(Do ne (Do not write above this line.)
+(11) Good Character: Respondent's good character is attested to by a wide range of references in the legal and general communities who are aware of the full extent of his/her misconduct.
+(12) Rehabilitation: Considerable time has passed since the acts of professional misconduct occurred followed by convincing proof of subsequent rehabilitation.
+(13) No mitigating circumstances are involved.
+Addi itiona al mitigating circumstances: D. 1 Disc ipline: (1) Private reproval (check applicable conditions, if any, below) (a) Approved by the Court prior to initiation of the State Bar Court proceedings (no public disclosure). or (b) Approved by the Court after initiation of the State Bar Court proceedings (public disclosure).
+(2) $\boxtimes$ Public reproval (Check applicable conditions, if any, below) E. C ond litions Attached to Reproval: (1) $\boxtimes$ Respondent must comply with the conditions attached to the reproval for a period of (2) $\boxtimes$ During the condition period attached to the reproval, Respondent must comply with the provisions of the State Bar Act and Rules of Professional Conduct.
+(3) $\boxtimes$ Within ten (10) days of any change, Respondent must report to the Membership Records Office of the State Bar and to the Office of Probation of the State Bar of California ("Office of Probation"), all changes of information, including current office address and telephone number, or other address for State Bar purposes, as prescribed by section 6002.1 of the Business and Professions Code.
+(4) $\boxtimes$ Within thirty (30) days from the effective date of discipline, Respondent must contact the Office of Probation and schedule a meeting with Respondent's assigned probation deputy to discuss these terms and conditions of probation.
 Upon the direction of the Office of Probation, Respondent must meet with the probation deputy either in-person or by telephone.
-During the period of probation, Respondent must promptly meet with the probation deputy as directed and upon request. - (5) Respondent must submit written quarterly reports to the Office of Probation on each January 10, April 10, July 10, and October 10 of the condition period attached to the reproval.
+During the period of probation, Respondent must promptly meet with the probation deputy as directed and upon request.
+(5) Respondent must submit written quarterly reports to the Office of Probation on each January 10, April 10, July 10, and October 10 of the condition period attached to the reproval.
 Under penalty of perjury, Respondent must state whether Respondent has complied with the State Bar Act, the Rules of Professional Conduct, and all conditions of the reproval during the preceding calendar quarter.
 Respondent must also state in each report whether there are any proceedings pending against him or her in the State Bar Court and if so, the case number and current status of that proceeding.
-If the first report would cover less than 30 (thirty) days, that report must be submitted on the next following quarter date, and cover the extended period.

-In addition to all quarterly reports, a final report, containing the same information, is due no earlier than twenty (20) days before the last day of the condition period and no later than the last day of the condition period.
+If the first report would cover less than 30 (thirty) days, that report must be submitted on the next following quarter date, and cover the extended period. · In addition to all quarterly reports, a final report, containing the same information, is due no earlier than twenty (20) days before the last day of the condition period and no later than the last day of the condition period.
 (6) Respondent must be assigned a probation monitor.
 Respondent must promptly review the terms and conditions of probation with the probation monitor to establish a manner and schedule of compliance.
-During the period of probation, Respondent must furnish such reports as may be requested, in addition to the quarterly reports required to be submitted to the Office of Probation.
-Respondent must cooperate fully with the monitor.